dobbs/wiki-spike-css/principles.md

 Initially we expect this to serve as a guide to discussion and later an outline for a more stand alone document.

 We will eventually mine historic talks and videos to be sure original intentions will be faithfully reconsidered.
+Asperational principles will be noted as "new".

 ## Reading

 __One Width.__ Adjust column width and scale such that text flows in a consistent and highly readable ten words on all devices.

+__Dark Mode.__ New.
+Detect and respect when a viewer has chosen low brightness background due to situation or preference.

 ## Authoring